Intense workout routine for legs without equipment. Try this interval lower body workout, get real pump, fatigue and satisfaction. Try today! Join Me.

 I would love to connect!

-Which exercise did you like most from your bodyweight workout routine for legs?
+Which exercise did you like most from today's workout?

 Here's another great great calisthenics lower body workout!
 Check it out here.